Skip to Main Content

 PCPs who elect not to refer the member identified with Class 3 or 5 TB to the LHD TB Control Program for treatment are bound by the requirements of California law in the identification, reporting, treatment, and coordination of care for these members.

-Screening for TB Infection
+Screening for Tuberculosis Infection

 Screening is performed to identify infected people at high risk for disease who would benefit from treatment for latent tuberculosis infection (LTBI).
 It is also done to identify people with clinically active tuberculosis (TB) who need treatment.
 The following are at high risk for TB and need to be screened with a tuberculin skin test: